MDAnalysis/mdanalysis/package/doc/sphinx/source/index.rst

    git clone https://github.com/MDAnalysis/mdanalysis.git

-The userguide provides more information on how to `install the development version`_ of MDAnalysis.
+The `User Guide`_ provides more information on how to `install the development version`_ of MDAnalysis.

 .. _GNU Public Licence, version 2: